flairNLP/flair/README.md

 * **A powerful syntactic / semantic tagger.** Flair allows you to apply our state-of-the-art models for named entity recognition (NER), part-of-speech tagging (PoS) and chunking to your text.

-Embedding your text - and state-of-the-art NLP - has never been easier.
+Embedding your text for state-of-the-art NLP has never been easier.

 ## Comparison with State-of-the-Art